 - How those skills will help their research

-- The costs for workshop registration, tuition, and room and board.
+- A short budget that states the cost for workshop registration, tuition, and room and board.
 REACT provides up to $1,500 to cover these costs and these costs only.

 - A short letter from the student’s sponsoring advisor/PI that states:

 - That the PI supports the student’s attendance at the workshop